go-swagger/go-swagger/docs/use/template_layout.md

-upper | converts the string to upper case contains | for use in conditions, returns true when the second argument is contained in the first argument, the first argument is a list of strings joinFilePath | joins the arguments as a file path, cross platform
+upper | converts the string to upper case contains | for use in conditions, returns true when the second argument is contained in the first argument, the first argument is a list of strings joinFilePath | joins the arguments as a file path, cross platform padSurround | surround an entry with a character n times before and m times after the entry

 ## Server generation